ryanklee/think-taink/docs/research_needs.md

      - https://www.semanticscholar.org/paper/5ca7b9379e4e00d084aa08822797932237e5576a - "Ethical and Legal Implications of AI on Business and Employment: Privacy, Bias, and Accountability" (2024)
      - https://www.semanticscholar.org/paper/75b2b52d2b95bffbff6de9f852db8b810254db84 - "From Bias to Fairness: A Review of Ethical Considerations and Mitigation Strategies in Artificial Intelligence" (2023)
      - https://arxiv.org/abs/2401.10397 - "Analyzing and Mitigating Bias for Vulnerable Classes: Towards Balanced Representation in Dataset" (2024)
+     - https://www.semanticscholar.org/paper/c2400d09993319898ecec666f41d61dfa896b1d0 - "Revolutionizing Medical Practice: The Impact of Artificial Intelligence (AI) on Healthcare" (2024)

+   Remaining research needs:
+   - Develop specific strategies for implementing federated learning in our multi-agent system for bias mitigation
+   - Create detailed guidelines for addressing biases in AI-driven financial services within our EthicsFramework
+   - Design a comprehensive ethical and legal framework for AI deployment in our system
+   - Develop and test techniques for analyzing and mitigating biases for vulnerable classes in our datasets and models
+   - Investigate methods for adapting bias mitigation strategies from specialized domains to our multi-agent system

 5. [x] Long-term adaptation and learning models for AI agents
    - Purpose: Address Problem Statement 5 (Long-term Adaptation and Learning in AI Agents)